LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 BG troubleshooting steps:

-* Verify you have enabled the correct [CGM Selection](/setup/build/configuration.md#cgm-selection) in Loop settings
+* Verify you have enabled the correct [CGM Selection](/setup/build/configuration.md#cgm-selection) in Loop settings; it is easy to accidentally change the selection while scrolling through the settings page
 * For G5, verify your [transmitter ID](/setup/build/configuration.md#cgm-selection) is set correctly in Loop settings
 * For G4, verify the Dexcom Share app is running on your phone
-* Fetch Recent Glucose command in RL only works for Medtronic CGM users, by the way.
+* **Fetch Recent Glucose** command in RL only works for Medtronic CGM users, by the way...so don't expect that command to solve Dexcom CGM issues
-* If your local CGM is working fine on the Dexcom apps, but Loop isn't reading it:
+* If your local CGM is working fine on the Dexcom app, but Loop isn't reading it:
     * make sure you enter your Dexcom Share account info in the Loop settings.
 Loop will automatically switch to pulling from the Dexcom servers if the local reading isn't working.
     * try turning Loop and Dexcom apps off, toggle BT off/on, restart Loop app, and then restart Dexcom app
 ****************************

+## Pump Issues

 ###<p align="center">**Old Pump data (Pump Issue)**</p>
 </br>